mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## Chapter 2.
 WHAT EXISTS IN THE WORLD

-If you ask someone a simple question—“What is the world made of?”— the most likely answer will be: “Matter and energy.”
+If you ask someone the question, "What is the world made of?" they will most likely answer, **"Of matter and energy."**
 This answer sounds familiar.
-It is repeated in textbooks, in popular science programs, in everyday discussions about physics.
-It feels so natural that it is rarely questioned.
+It is repeated in textbooks, in popular science shows, and in conversations about physics.
+It seems so natural that it raises no doubts.
+And it sounds fundamental—meaning that it specifies not only matter as the composition of all existence, but also energy as the cause behind the interaction of that matter.

-But the moment we try to understand what these words actually mean, the situation changes.
+Yet, if one tries to delve deeply into what exactly lies behind these words, the situation changes.
-With matter, things are more or less clear.
-Matter is something that can be experienced.
+With matter, everything is more or less clear.
+Matter is something that can be perceived.
 Something that occupies space.
-Something that can be moved, compressed, or struck.
+Something that can be touched, compressed, struck, or displaced.
 A stone is matter.
 Water is matter.
 Air is matter.
-Even when we move to more subtle levels—atoms, particles—we are still talking about something that exists, that interacts, that participates in physical processes.
+Even when we transition to subtler levels—atoms—we are still talking about something that exists, interacts, and participates in processes.

-But with energy, things are far less obvious.
+But with energy, everything is far less obvious.
-Try asking yourself a simple question: “What is energy as a physical entity?”
+Try asking yourself the question: **"What is energy as a physical object?"**
 Not a formula.
 Not a textbook definition.
-But what is it, in reality?
+But precisely—what is it in reality?
 Where is it located?
-What is it made of?
+What does it consist of?
 What does it look like?
-How is it actually transmitted?
+How exactly is it transmitted?

-And here is where things become strange.
+And this is where the strange part begins.
 It turns out that energy is not an object.
-It cannot be “touched,” either directly or indirectly.
-It has no form.
-No structure.
+It cannot be "touched," either directly or indirectly, whether by hands or by sensors.
+It has no shape.
+It has no structure.
 It is not a carrier.
-It is not something that “exists somewhere.”
+It does not "lie" anywhere.
+It is impossible to isolate it within a reservoir.
 It cannot be separated from the process itself.
-Energy is a description.

-It is a way of talking about how motion changes.
+Energy is not a material object, but a convenient mathematical way to describe the intensity and character of the motion of matter—a description of how motion changes.
-When a body moves quickly, we say it has high kinetic energy.
+When an object moves fast, we say it has high kinetic energy.
-When a body is lifted to a height, we say it has potential energy.
+When an object is raised high, we say it has potential energy.
-When a body is heated, we say it has thermal energy.
+When an object is heated, we say it has thermal energy.
-But in all these cases, we are not adding a new entity to the world.
-We are simply describing the state of motion of matter and the ability of that motion to be transferred.
+Yet, in all these cases, we are not adding a new entity into the world.
+We are simply describing the state of the motion of matter or the capacity to transfer this motion.

-This is a crucial point.
+And this is a crucial point.
-Because if we remove the word “energy,” nothing in reality disappears.
+Because if you remove the word "energy," nothing in reality vanishes.
-Motion remains.
+Motion will remain.
-Collisions remain.
+Collisions will remain.
-The transfer of motion remains.
+The transfer of motion will remain.
-Processes remain.
+Processes will remain.
-Only a convenient word disappears.
+Only a familiar word will disappear.

-And this leads to a simple but fundamental conclusion: there is no separate entity in the world called “energy.”
+This means we can draw a fundamental conclusion: **there is no separate entity called "energy" in the world.**
-There is only the motion of matter and the transfer of that motion.
+**There is only the motion of matter and the transfer of this motion.**
-We can say it more precisely: **energy is not “something that exists,” but a way of describing what is happening.
+To put it differently: "Energy is not 'something that exists,' but rather how we mathematically describe the alteration of motion."
-Now let us take the next step.**

 If we discard energy as an independent entity, what remains?
 Only matter remains.
-But not matter as something motionless and inert.
+But not simply matter lying motionless.
-And matter is always in motion.
+Rather, matter that is always in motion.

-This is something that needs to be stated explicitly.
+This, too, is important to state explicitly.
-We are used to saying, “A body is at rest.”
+We often say: "The object is at rest.
+The object is not moving."

-But what does that actually mean?
+But what is happening in reality?
-If we look more closely, it becomes clear that absolute rest does not exist.
+In reality, **absolute motionless does not exist.**
-Even when an object lies on a table, motion is still present within it: atoms oscillate, vibrations are transmitted, and pressure from the surrounding medium is constantly acting on it.
+Even if an object lies motionless on a table, motion is occurring inside it: atoms oscillate, vibrations are transmitted, and the pressure of the surrounding medium is at work.
+Furthermore, everything on the table, and the table itself, is hurtling through space at tremendous speed.

-If we go one level deeper, we find that the medium itself—within which the object exists—is not static either.
-It is not “frozen.”
-It is continuously acting, continuously oscillating, continuously transmitting motion.
+If we venture to a deeper level, it turns out that the very medium in which the object resides is not static either.
+It is not "frozen."
+It continuously exerts influence, oscillates, and transmits motion.
-So rest is not the absence of motion.
+In other words, rest is not the absence of motion.
-It is a state in which motions are balanced.
+It is a state in which motions are locally balanced.
+Relative to the table, the forces acting upon the object are balanced, and therefore, the object appears motionless.

-And this is where the central idea of the entire book emerges.
+And here emerges the pivotal idea of the book.
 It can be stated simply: **every process is the motion of matter.**

-Without exception.
 Light is motion.
 Heat is motion.
 Electricity is motion.
 Magnetism is motion.
-Gravitation is motion.

-If there is a process somewhere, then something is moving.
-If there is a change somewhere, then the pattern of motion has changed.
-If there is an effect, then motion is being transmitted.

-At first glance, this seems obvious — perhaps even too obvious to emphasize.
-But this is exactly where a gap appears in modern physics.
-Because in many explanations, motion seems to “lose its carrier.”
-We are told that energy is transferred, that a field acts, that an interaction occurs.
-But it is not always clear: what exactly is moving, through what it is transmitted, and what is actually exerting pressure?
-This question — “what acts on what?”— becomes central.
-If there is no answer to it, the explanation remains incomplete.

-One can write down a formula elegantly.
-One can calculate the result with precision.
-But if the mechanism cannot be shown, the explanation remains suspended in the air.
-For this reason, this book follows a principle that is both very strict and very simple.

-Whenever we speak about any phenomenon, we will ask ourselves three questions:

-— what is moving?

-— through what is motion transmitted?

-— what exactly is exerting pressure?

-If there is a clear answer to these questions, then the process is understood.
-If there is no answer, then what we have is a description, not an explanation.

-So let us summarize where we stand so far.
-Within the picture of the world that this book will gradually unfold, three basic propositions are accepted.

-First, only matter exists in the world.
-There is no need to introduce any “non-material entities” capable of acting on their own.

-Second, matter is never absolutely motionless.
-Every state is either motion, or a balance of motions.

-Third, every process is the motion of matter and the transmission of that motion.

-From these three propositions, the entire picture will gradually emerge.
-First, we will examine the nature of the medium in which everything takes place.
-Then, we will consider how the structure of matter arises from that medium.
-After that, we will examine how motion appears in the form that is usually called inertia.
-Then we will turn to gravitation.
-Then to light, heat, electricity, and magnetism.

-And step by step, it will become clear that behind all of these seemingly different phenomena there may stand one and the same mechanism.
-For now, however, the main point must be fixed clearly.
-The world does not consist of “matter and energy.”
-**The world consists of matter.**
-Everything else is merely a form of its motion.
-And if that is really so, then the next question becomes unavoidable: what exactly sets this matter in motion?
+Gravity, too, is motion.

+From this, the fundamental postulate of Aol physics is derived: **every process in the Universe—from the propagation of light to the motion of galaxies — consists exclusively of the motion of matter and the direct contact transfer of this motion from one object to another.**

+If a process occurs somewhere, it means something is in motion there.
+If a change occurs somewhere, it means the pattern of motion has shifted there.
+If an interaction occurs somewhere, it means motion is being transferred there.

+At first glance, this seems obvious.
+Yet, this is precisely where a rift opens in modern physics.
+Because in many explanations, motion "loses its carrier."
+It is said that energy is transferred, a field acts, or an interaction takes place.
+But it is not always clear: what exactly is in motion, through what is the action transmitted, and who or what is pressing?

+And this very question — "what acts upon what?" — becomes central.
+If there is no answer to it, the explanation remains incomplete or erroneous.
+One can write a beautiful formula.
+One can calculate the outcome with precision.
+But if it is impossible to demonstrate the mechanism, the explanation hangs in midair—it does not exist.

+Therefore, throughout this book, we will adhere to a very strict and, at the same time, very simple principle.
+Every time we discuss any phenomenon, we will ask ourselves two questions:

+1.	**What is in motion?** Which specific material body is displacing in space?
+2.	**What exactly is exerting pressure?** What is the carrier that produces the interaction?

+If there is a comprehensible answer to these questions, it means we understand the process.
+If there is no answer, it means we are facing merely a description, not an explanation.

+Let us summarize our findings so far.
+Within the framework of the worldview that we will unfold moving forward, three base assertions are accepted:

+1. **Only matter exists in the world.** Reality is completely stripped of "non-material fields" or "pure energy" capable of physically acting upon objects without direct material contact.
+2. **Matter is always in motion.** Absolute rest does not exist.
+Any static state is merely a dynamic equilibrium of hidden, opposing motions.
+3. **Every process is the motion of matter and the transfer of this motion.**

+From these three assertions, the entire picture will gradually take shape.
+First, we will figure out what exactly the medium in which everything occurs represents.

+Then, we will examine:
+•	How the structure of matter emerges from this medium
+•	How the motion we call inertia arises
+•	How gravity operates
+•	What light, heat, electricity, and magnetism truly are

+And step by step, it will become clear that one and the same mechanism can lie behind all these diverse phenomena.
+For now, however, it is essential to anchor the main point.
+The world is not made of "matter and energy."
+The world is made of matter.
+And everything else is simply the forms of its motion.

+If this is indeed the case, then the next question becomes inevitable:
+**What exactly sets this matter in motion?**